-Gandhara News, Taliban Wages Deadly Crackdown On Afghan Salafists As War With IS-K Intensifies, 22 October 2021
+Gandhara News, Taliban Wages Deadly Crackdown On Afghan Salafists As War With IS-K Intensifies, 22 October 2021 mainly concentrated in the eastern provinces Fof Nangarhar, Kunar, and Nuristan.

 "Since seizing power, the militant group has waged a deadly crackdown on Salafists, who accuse the Taliban of detaining and killing members of the community.
 They also allege that the Taliban has raided and closed down dozens of their mosques and madrasahs, or religious seminaries.